onino-js/NEAT/documentation/neat-implementation.md

 > Whenever a new gene appears (through structural mutation), a global innovation number is incremented
 > and assigned to that gene.
 The innovation numbers thus represent a chronology of the
 > appearance of every gene in the system.

+> A possible problem is that the same structural innovation will receive different in-
+> novation numbers in the same generation if it occurs by chance more than once.
+How-
+> ever, by keeping a list of the innovations that occurred in the current generation, it
+> is possible to ensure that when the same structure arises more than once through in-
+> dependent mutations in the same generation, each identical mutation is assigned the
+> same innovation number.
+Thus, there is no resultant explosion of innovation numbers.

 ### Speciation